-Students will be expected to engage the vast majority of the course material thoroughly and critically while advancing the student's own response to the questions (even if the student's own response is to endorse a particular scholar's answer).
-Students are not required to do outside research; however, any material the student elects to incorporate in the paper must be fully explained and cited.
+Students are expected to make use of the majority of written material assigned up to the week their selected option is due.
+For instance, Option 1 is due in week 11, therefore students ought to incorporate materials up through week 11.
+Students must engage course material thoroughly and critically while advancing the student's own response to the questions (even if the student's own response is to endorse a particular scholar's answer).
+Students are not required to do outside research; however, any material the student elects to incorporate in the paper (including course materials) must be fully explained and cited.